datacarpentry/rr-intro/README.md

 ## Session 2:

+- Provide RMarkdown approach to what's done in Session 1 (intro-01-template.Rmd)

+### Ex 2: Extending your analysis

-- Provide RMarkdown approach to what's done in Session 1 (intro-01-template.Rmd), and then demonstrate how an approach based on executable scripts and self documenting code makes it easier to automate, organize, and extend our analyses.
+Demonstrate how an approach based on executable scripts and self documenting code makes it easier to automate, organize, and extend our analyses.
 Outline can be found in the instructor notes (`intro-02-instr-notes.Rmd`).

 - Wrap up with reviewing the reproducibility checklist is at `checklist.md`.